berkay-ai/titanic-ml-analysis/README.md

 ## Project Context

-This project was originally developed as part of the MSAI program.
+This project was developed as part of the MSAI program.
 The workflow design, model implementation, and performance analysis were built and executed as a structured machine learning pipeline.

 ---

 ## Key Insight

-This project highlights how data preprocessing and feature engineering directly impact model performance, and demonstrates the differences between linear and tree-based models in classification tasks.
+This project highlights how data preprocessing and feature engineering directly impact model performance and demonstrates the differences between linear and tree-based models in classification tasks.